Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Simulated Data Analysis in the case

-\item The third step involves calculating the total error induced by the wedge on the estimation of the tensor-to-scalar ratio, denoted as \(\delta r\), estimating the wedge-pointing error requirement, and determining the precision with which the HWP must be mounted. \end{enumerate} We present in Figures~\ref{fig:T_maps_gnom},~\ref{fig:Q_maps_gnom} and~\ref{fig:U_maps_gnom} the maps obtained following the procedure just described.
+\simone{where \( r_{\text{fit}} \) is the value that maximizes the likelihood function.
+Finally, we derive the wedge-pointing error requirement, i.e. the precision with which the HWP must be aligned to meet the target sensitivity on \(r\).} \end{enumerate} We present in Figures~\ref{fig:T_maps_gnom},~\ref{fig:Q_maps_gnom} and~\ref{fig:U_maps_gnom} the maps obtained following the procedure just described.
 The figures show the zoomed-in view maps of the three components ($I$, $Q$, $U$) for different wedge angles \(\alpha\).
 In all three cases, we observe that as $\alpha$ increases, the residual map (right column) grows larger, exhibiting increasing contamination with $\alpha$, the power spectra of which are analyzed in Section~\ref{sec:spectra}.
 Notably, the $Q$ and $U$ components exhibit a higher sensitivity to the wedge-like effect, with contamination growing more rapidly with \(\alpha\) compared to the $I$ component.
 As mentioned in Section~\ref{sec:wedged_signal}, because our simulation uses orthogonal detector pairs, we do not expect any significant \( I \rightarrow P \) leakage.
 To test this, we run a simulation with the same parameters as before but without polarization input in our simulation and examine the output maps for the polarization components.
 The resulting output maps will quantify the effect of the intensity to polarization leakage.
 In Figure~\ref{fig:leak_maps_gnom}, we observe that the \( I \rightarrow P \) leakage contribution is negligible both in the absence of a wedge and in the presence of a wedge angle of \(\alpha = 10\) arcmin.
 It is important to note that these results hold under the optimistic assumption of perfectly matching detectors within each orthogonal pair.
 In practice, however, achieving such perfect balance is challenging, and detector mismatch could lead to non-negligible \( I \rightarrow P \) leakage.
 Future work will focus on incorporating more realistic effects, including detector mismatch, HWP wobbling, and Gaussian pointing noise.